xaya/xaya_tutorials/XAYA RPC Methods.md

 Running that command will return zero results for you.
 Create 1 or more names first in order to get a non-empty result set.

 Without a name as a parameter, the complete list of names in a wallet is returned.
-For some people this can be a large number.
+For some wallets this can be a large number.

 ### For Your Game